1981 Maccabiah Games

 The 11th Maccabiah Games brought 3,450 athletes to Israel from 35 nations.
 The Opening Ceremony was held on July 7, 1981, before a crowd of 53,000 and Israeli Prime Minister Menachem Begin in Ramat Gan Stadium, with 3,500 Jewish athletes parading past him.
 Representative Jack Kemp (R; New York) and a supporter of Israel, marched with the United States team.
 Israel won the most medals (199), with 65 gold.
 The United States won 188 medals, 85 gold.
-South Africa, Britain, and Canada had the next-most number of total medals.
+South Africa, Britain, and Canada had the next-most total medals.

 The 31-sports menu included rugby union, sailing and softball for the first time.
 New facilities for squash, wrestling, karate, and judo were introduced.

 History

 The Maccabiah Games were first held in 1932.
 In 1961, they were declared a "Regional Sports Event" by, and under the auspices and supervision of, the International Olympic Committee.
 Among other Olympic and world champions, swimmer Mark Spitz won 10 Maccabiah gold medals before earning his first of nine Olympic gold medals.